 Statement of intent

-Name of school understands that art, design and D&T allow pupils to solve problems, think creatively and develop ideas.
+Vine Tree Primary understands that art, design and D&T allow pupils to solve problems, think creatively and develop ideas.
 These subjects offer pupils a chance to use creative thinking and activity within a defined purpose and tangible outcome.
 Our school is committed to nurturing pupils’ curiosity and creativity, as well as preparing them for living in a modern world where technology is rapidly changing and advancing.

 By teaching art, design and D&T, we aim to help pupils: